 Inappropriate use of alcohol and other drugs can directly impact employee health, and the safety of the individual, co-workers and in certain industries, the public.
-Canadian companies are increasingly taking a pro-active approach to this issue by assessing their specific needs, and implementing and communicating a comprehensive policy that responds to those needs.
+Canadian companies in a wide range of industry sectors are increasingly taking a pro-active approach to this issue by assessing their specific needs, and implementing and communicating a comprehensive policy that responds to those needs.
 Why is this important?

 - It forces you to identify your specific objectives and use reasoned arguments and facts - not suppositions - to decide on the most appropriate means to meet them.
 In other words, the most appropriate balance between prevention and deterrance.

 - It allows the company to establish a reasonable and responsible basis on which actions can be taken, communicated, and defended if challenged.

 - To meet due diligence responsibilities and put in place a strategy which will minimize legal liabilities associated with occupational health and safety, hosting others, and impaired business - related driving, for example.